 Saskatchewan

 The Meewasin Trail: Part of the Trans Canada Trail, this trail winds through 20 kilometres in Saskatoon, under bridges and through parks and nature areas along both sides of the South Saskatchewan River.
-The trails are used for walking, jogging and cycling year-round, plus cross-country skiing and snowshoeing in winter.
+The trails are used for walking, jogging and cycling year-round, plus cross-country skiing and snowshoeing in the winter.

 Alberta